Today's Bible Reading: Galatians 2

 Another possible description of the gospel Paul shares is the "lived out" gospel.
-These words, "lived out," may not mean what you initially think.
+This descriptive phrase, "lived out," may not mean what you initially think.
 Chapter 2 is Paul's description of how the gospel has changed his life.
-He also makes clear that it is not always easy to live out the gospel in our lives.
+He makes clear that it is not always easy to "live out" the gospel.
 Even Peter was tempted to compromise some details of faith, and good-hearted Barnabas was led astray by Peter's example.

 The lived out gospel has consequences we may not like.
 When we live out the gospel and are willing to be justified by Christ (instead of our own works), our sin becomes very evident.
-Living out the gospel is not a description of perfect action; it is Paul's description of perfect submission to Christ, allowing Christ to control our lives and live through us.
+Living out the gospel is not a description of perfect actions; it is Paul's description of perfect submission to Christ, allowing Christ to control our lives and live through us.
 Living out the gospel shows that I am weak and sinful, incapable and inconsistent.
-The good news is that the weak, sinful man is crucified with Christ and no longer exists in God's sight as life is lived by faith in the Son of God.
+The good news is that the weak, sinful person is crucified with Christ and no longer exists in God's sight as life is lived by faith in the Son of God.
 The grace of God does not make me better.
 The grace of God declares me better and I no longer have to be righteous in myself since I am righteous through Christ.

 What does it mean to you to be crucified with Christ?
-How hard is it to live so that Christ is the total explanation of how we live as he lives in us?
-How is it possible for us to nullify the grace of God today?
-How might we nullify the gospel by seeking righteousness through our own efforts?
-How might we nullify the gospel by adopting a merit/demerit version of Christianity?
+How hard is it to live so that Christ is the total explanation of how we live, allowing him to live in us?
+What are some ways we could nullify the grace of God today?
+What are some specific ways we nullify the gospel by seeking righteousness through our own efforts?
+Why does a merit and demerit version of Christianity nullify the gospel?